itayYaakov/SketChem/README.md

 All the calculations are done on the client side with the help of WebAssembly.

 #### 3. Unbelievable number of formats
-Almost any chemical structure can be imported or exported when you are using SketChem.
+With 145+ different formats, almost any chemical structure can be imported or exported when you are using SketChem.

 ## Development
 In order to use SketChem, you need to install the following dependencies:
 1. Npm: [npm](https://www.npmjs.com/)
 2. Yarn: `npm install --global yarn`

-To Build the application, run the following command:
+To Build the application, run the following commands:
 1. `git clone https://github.com/itayYaakov/SketChem.git`
 2. `cd sketchem-react`

-To run the application, run the following command:
+To run the application, run the following commands:
 1. `yarn install`
 2. `yarn build`
 3. `cd build`